-Mobile apps can help speed up the process for the customer when it comes to instantaneous quotes, driving incremental sales and customer satisfaction.
-At LexisNexis Risk Solutions in the US market we have the Mobile Data Prefill solution which automatically completes the customer’s data on their smart phones.
+Consumer apps can help speed up the process for the customer when it comes to instantaneous quotes, driving incremental sales and customer satisfaction.
+At LexisNexis Risk Solutions in the US market we have the Auto Data Prefill solution which automatically completes the customer’s data on their smart phones.

 In the US 79% of insurers are using LexisNexis Auto Data Prefill to automatically fill forms and speed up the online application process.
 This helps insurers move more toward a completely touchless or self-service insurance sales and claims process.
 The US is further ahead with enabling prefill online and now mobile prefill, although the UK is on the same journey.

-The goal for the insurer is dramatically reduced processing costs, more accurate pricing and risk analysis, as well as happier customers.
+The goal for the insurer is dramatically reduced processing costs, more accurate pricing and risk analysis, as well as better and more frequent interactions with customers.
 Pre-filling of forms is an important requirement for insurance customer service via a mobile platform, given the consumer resistance to tapping out large amounts of data on the small screen.

 Mobile apps can also help you see how safe a driver you are.
 They can do other things to coach your driving style and help reduce insurance cost, ultimately improving road safety.

 With a telematics app running on a smartphone, the safest drivers can earn a discount of up to 20% off their car insurance.
 They can be strangely addictive.
 Some help to optimise your route or give you a driving ‘score’ that you can compare against the national average, or friends and family.

 Insurance is now going down a similar path to banking, which has seen non-bank money firms like PayPal, Google Wallet and mobile tools generally become a major disruptive force.